galogdan/TeleCar-Frontend/README.md

 # 🚗 TeleCar Frontend

-TeleCar is a revolutionary mobile application that brings the power of connectivity to your vehicle.
+TeleCar is a comprehensive automotive application that connects vehicle owners, facilitates communication, and provides a platform for buying, selling, and discussing all things related to cars.
+With TeleCar, users can engage in real-time chat with other car owners, participate in forum discussions, explore auction listings, manage tickets, and access various vehicle-related services.

 This repository contains the frontend code for the TeleCar app, built with Flutter.